Get Over Love: A Mental Health-Centered Approach

 In some cases, love may remain when you know it's unhealthy for you.
 If you relate, you might benefit from speaking to a therapist.
 If you face financial or locational barriers to treatment, you can also try an online therapy platform like BetterHelp.

 Online therapy can help individuals receive care from home at a cost-effective price.
 If you want to be discreet about treatment or prefer not to commute to therapy, you can reduce the chances of seeing your ex in public by working with a provider online.
-You can also choose a nickname if you don't want to give your real name with your therapist.
+You can also choose a nickname if you don't want to give your real name to your therapist.

 Studies have found that online therapy is significantly effective.
 One study discovered that this treatment modality could reduce loneliness, isolation, and depression in individuals, which may be common symptoms in those trying to get over an ex.
 In addition, online therapy was as effective as in-person options.